 You know your product or service like no one else, so you’re uniquely suited to offer advice and suggestions that will help the customer get more value out of your offer.
 Listen more than you speak.

-Oftentimes, customers will share their frustrations, but in doing so, give you more details about how they’re actually using the product or service, which puts you in the perfect situation to create a more customized upsell wherein you both win.
+Oftentimes, customers will share their frustrations, but, in doing so, give you more details about how they’re actually using the product or service.
+This puts you in the perfect situation to create a more customized upsell wherein you both win.

-If you’re running into issues wherein the customer is getting cold feet because of pricing, then you haven’t demonstrated the value to them well enough.
-You know your product or service has value — it’s reflecting that and integrating it into the customer’s life or business that makes them see that value as well.
+If you’re running into issues where the customer is getting cold feet because of pricing, then you haven’t demonstrated the value to them well enough.
+You know your product or service has value — it’s reflecting that and integrating it into the customer’s life or business can makes them see that value as well.